Francis R. Reiss

 Francis Ronald Reiss (born November 11, 1940) is an American prelate of the Roman Catholic Church.
 He served as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 2003 to 2015.

 Biography

 Early life

 Francis Reiss was born on November 11, 1940, in Hamtramck, Michigan, to Joseph and Emily Reiss.
 The oldest of the three children, he has a sister, Sandra, and brother, John.
 Reiss attended St. Stephen Elementary School and St. Andrew High School in Detroit.
-He then entered Sacred Heart Seminary in Detroit, where he obtained a Bachelor of Philosophy degree in 1962.
+He then entered Sacred Heart Seminary in Detroit, where he obtained a Bachelor of Arts degree in philosophy in 1962.
 Reiss then studied at St. John Provincial Seminary in Plymouth.
 Michigan.

 Priesthood

 Reiss was ordained to the priesthood for the Archdiocese of Detroit by Archbishop John Dearden on June 4, 1966.
 He did his postgraduate studies at the University of Detroit, earning a Master of Religious Studies degree (1972) and a Master of Education degree (1973).
 He also received a Master of Divinity degree from St. John Provincial Seminary in 1974, and a Licentiate of Canon Law from the Pontifical Gregorian University in Rome in 1984.

 Reiss served as campus minister at the University of Michigan and at Henry Ford Community College in Dearborn, Michigan.
 He served later as dean of admissions and academic dean of the School of Theology at Sacred Heart Seminary.
 He also served as defender of the bond on Archdiocesan Metropolitan Tribunal, director of the Archdiocesan Department of Education, and archdiocesan vicar of the Southland Vicariate.

 Reiss served as pastor of the following Michigan parishes: